kejtkjet1/stock-analysis/README.md

 ![VBA_Challenge_2017.png](https://github.com/kejtkjet1/stock-analysis/blob/main/resources/VBA_Challenge_2017.png)
 ![VBA_Challenge_2018.png](https://github.com/kejtkjet1/stock-analysis/blob/main/resources/VBA_Challenge_2018.png)

-As the above clearly shows, the refactored code was more than 6 times faster why generating the same exact outcome.
+As the above clearly shows, the refactored code was more than 6 times faster while generating the same exact outcome.
 The main benefit was removal of an additional loop by including an index for one of the arrays (which summarized the stock tickers)

-the simple step of creating an index:
+A simple step of creating an index:

     '1a) Create a ticker Index
     tickerindex = 0